 Do you have unexplained digestive pain, skin rashes, joint pain, iron deficiency, or bone and muscle pain or even chronic fatigue?
 Varying symptoms like this could be Coeliac disease!
 Coeliac disease is a serious autoimmune disorder and triggers the immune system to react to ingested gluten (a protein found in wheat, barley, rye and oats) damaging the wall of the small bowel.
+Basically the immune system produces antibodies against gluten!
 Over 1 in 70 of the Australian population have the disease with 80 per cent of affected individuals remain undiagnosed.

 The risk of developing coeliac disease is increased if you have a family history of the disease.

 What Happens When A Coeliac Eats Gluten?

 It’s all in the GUT!
 Coeliac symptoms are often associated in the gut and digestion but other areas can be effected giving symptoms such as brain fog, painful joint and muscles, fatigue, weakness, depression, allergies, osteoporosis, anxiety and other chronic health conditions.
 When a coeliac ingests gluten containing food an inflammatory immune response to gluten will occur.
 The immune system also attacks the tissues in the small intestine in the process of getting rid of the gluten.
 We have tiny projections, called villi, that line our digestive tract these increase the area of absorption for nutrients making it very efficient, but for a coeliac this immune activation inflames and destroys the structure of the villi causing erosion or flattening of the villi which means we can’t absorb nutrients like we should.

 Coeliac Disease symptoms usually include